It seems as if everyone and their mom knows about Mystic, Connecticut.

 A brief guide to finding things to do in Mystic, CT, during COVID

-On one trip this writer took to Mystic during the pandemic, everything was closed.
+On one trip this writer took visiting Mystic during the pandemic, everything was closed.

 So we drove from Greenwich to do what we could do, in a slightly more exotic locale; all the free, open-air activities: